csmcgrl/frontend-project-46/README.md

 # Description

-Console application "Difference Calculator" - a utility that determines the difference between two data structures represented as objects.
+Console application "Difference Calculator" is a utility that determines the difference between two data structures represented as objects.

 The program supports files with the extension .json, .yaml or .yml.
 Reports are generated in the form of a text message, structured output, or in json format.